 The Symbology pane appears.

-- Type a Label and a Description.
+- On the Primary symbology tab , type a Label and a Description.
 The label is used in the Contents pane.
 Both the label and the description appear in legends on a layout.

-Vary single symbol symbology by transparency, rotation, or size
+Vary single symbol symbology by transparency, rotation, size, or color

-- Expand Transparency, Rotation, or Size.
-In the case of polygon features, expand Outline width instead of Size.
+- Expand Transparency, Rotation, Size, or Color heading.
+In the case of polygon features, expand Outline width replaces Size and Rotation is not available..